 Most importantly, you need to find an editor who is genuinely enthusiastic about your manuscript, and who understands and supports your writing and publication goals.
-You should be confident that they are the right fit for your manuscript, and that you will be working together to achieve the same ultimate aim: a book that everyone can be proud of.
+You should be confident – and excited! – that they are the right fit for your manuscript and that you will be working together to achieve the same ultimate aim: a book that everyone can be proud of.

 There’s nothing like hearing about other people’s experiences!
 Check out my testimonials page for different perspectives from many clients I’ve worked with, including first-time authors and seasoned professionals.

 It’s a big decision and it’s important that you make the right one, so take your time.
 And out of courtesy, please let those you’ve contacted know if you decide to go with someone else.
-Best of luck!
+Wishing you the best of luck!